 Struggling with a legal topic or need help with your legal writing and analysis?
-Take advantage of the Legal Studies Institute’s open tutoring hours or schedule an appointment for another time including weekends and evenings.
-Tutoring is provided by attorneys and instructors and can be arranged through Professor Kelly Koermer, J.D., at 410-777-7212.
+Take advantage of the Legal Studies Institute’s open tutoring hours or schedule an appointment for another time, including weekends and evenings.
+Tutoring is provided by attorneys and instructors and can be arranged by calling 410-777-7323.

 Increase your marketability by learning billing and case management software in addition to the Microsoft Office Suite.
 Become proficient with CLIO, WestlawNext and LexisAdvance, and the Maryland Electronic Filing System (MDEC).

-Gain insights into what it's like to be a working paralegal as well as some tips on how to get hired from former students.
+Gain insight into what it's like to be a working paralegal, or grab some tips on how to get hired from former students.
 Network with legal professionals beforehand, and maybe even leave a résumé or two behind.

 Hear from a variety of distinguished legal professionals such as the members of the Court of Appeals, Department of Justice, the Baltimore Police Commissioner, domestic violence advocates and practicing attorneys on topics like the Deferred Action for Childhood Arrivals (DCAC), criminal and social justice in law enforcement, and domestic violence, to name just a few.